Babywearing

 Wrap stretch scarf "Matcha"

-The classic baby carrier is a carrying method generally made of woven fabric.
+The classic baby carrier is generally made of woven fabric .
 It usually closes with clips.
-Easy to put on, however, make sure it's ergonomic to best respect the baby's body shape.
-It's put on like a backpack, consisting of a clip-on waist belt, a panel that wraps around the baby, and two padded shoulder straps that clip onto the back.
+Easy to put on, however, make sure it's ergonomic to best support your baby's body.

 At Bud & Blossom, our Exquis physiological baby carrier combines the flexibility and second-skin feel of a baby wrap with the practicality of a clip-on baby carrier.